Derrick Todd Lee: Alexander v. Lafayette Crime Stoppers Inc.

+In popular culture

-Lee was portrayed in an episode of the docudrama series Obsession: Dark Desires, which aired in March 2014 and centered on his stalking of surviving victim Collette Dwyer whose tips to police about Todd were not fully followed up.
+Lee was portrayed in an episode of the docudrama series Obsession: Dark Desires, which aired in March 2014 and centered on his stalking of surviving victim Collette Dwyer whose tips to police about Lee were not fully followed up.

-In addition to the murders of DeSoto and Pace, DNA has linked Lee to five more murders.
-They were Randi Mebruer, Gina Green, Pam Kinamore, Trineisha Colomb and Carrie Yoder, all of whom were killed between 1998 and 2003.

 "Crying baby" rumor

 In early 2003, an urban legend began to circulate that Lee was using the taped sounds of a crying baby to lure victims to the door.
 The Baton Rouge Police were quick to deny that the information was coming from their office.
 Fueling the rumor were season 3 episodes of the television series Criminal Minds titled "Children of the Dark" and "Tabula Rasa".
 Lee and the "crying baby" rumor were mentioned in both episodes.

 Snopes reported on this urban legend.

+Son's arrest

+On November 21, 2018, Lee's son Dedrick, then 19, was arrested for negligent homicide for accidentally shooting 16-year-old Valentae Brooks in Jackson, Louisiana.
+The shooting had occurred eight days earlier at Lee's house.
+In June 2019, Lee was convicted of negligent homicide, principal to attempted robbery and obstruction of justice.
+He was released from jail two months later in August as most of his original sentence was deferred.